Alfred Waterhouse: Early life and education (1830–1854)

 His father was Alfred Waterhouse Senior (1798-1873), a cotton broker, and his mother was Mary Waterhouse, née Bevan (1805-1880), of Tottenham, both Quakers.
 Alfred, first of their eight children, was born on 19 July 1830 when the family was living at Stone Hill, Liverpool.
 Shortly after his birth, the family moved to Oakfield, a Tudor-style villa in Aigburth, Liverpool, Lancashire.
 His brothers were accountant Edwin Waterhouse (1841-1917), co-founder of the Price Waterhouse partnership, which now forms part of PriceWaterhouseCoopers, and solicitor Theodore Waterhouse (1838-1891), who founded the law firm Waterhouse & Co, now part of Field Fisher Waterhouse LLP in the City of London.

 Alfred Waterhouse was educated at the Quaker Grove House School in Tottenham, later to become Leighton Park School.

 He began his architectural studies in 1848 under Richard Lane in Manchester.
 He was taught to produce architectural drawings with crisp lines and pale tints, very different from the style he would develop later.
-He was taught theory by copying extracts from books, including Henry William Inwood's Of the Resources of Design in the Architecture of Greece, Egypt, and other Countries, obtained by the Studies of the Architects of those Countries from Nature (1834) and William Chamber's A treatise on civil architecture (1759).
+He learned theory by copying extracts from books, including Henry William Inwood's Of the Resources of Design in the Architecture of Greece, Egypt, and other Countries, obtained by the Studies of the Architects of those Countries from Nature (1834) and William Chamber's A treatise on civil architecture (1759).
 He also traced the designs in Frederick Apthorp Paley's Manual of Gothic Mouldings (1845).
-The scrapbook he used survives in which he sets out Chambers and Paley's opposing views.
-He is also known to have read during this period John Ruskin's The Stones of Venice (1849) and Augustus Pugin's Contrasts (1836) and The True Principles of Pointed or Christian Architecture (1841).
+The scrapbook he used in which he sets out Chambers and Paley's opposing views survives.
+During this period He is also known to have read John Ruskin's The Stones of Venice (1849) and Augustus Pugin's Contrasts (1836) and The True Principles of Pointed or Christian Architecture (1841).
 He joined a sketching club, where he met Frederic Shields and Alfred Darbyshire.